-In the past years water Cherenkov detectors have measured the high energy tail (E > 5 MeV) of the solar B neutrino flux using electron-neutrino elastic scattering (Smy, 2003).
+In the past years Water Cherenkov detectors have measured the high energy tail (E > 5 MeV) of the solar 8B neutrino flux using electron-neutrino elastic scattering (Smy, 2003).
 Since such detectors could record the time of an interaction and reconstruct the energy and direction of the recoiling electron, unique information on the spectrum and time variation of the solar neutrino flux were extracted.
 This provided further insights into the "solar neutrino problem", the deficit of the neutrino flux (measured by several experiments) with respect to the flux expected by solar models, contributing to the assessment of the oscillation scenario for solar neutrinos (Abdurashitov et al., 1994; Aharmim et al., 2005; Altmann et al., 2005; Anselmann et al., 1992; Davis et al., 1968; Hirata et al., 1989; Smy, 2003).

 With MEMPHYS, Super-Kamiokande's measurements obtained from 1258 days of data taking could be repeated in about half a year, while the seasonal flux variation measurement will obviously require a full year.
-In particular, the first measurement of the flux of the rare hep neutrinos may be possible.
+In particular, a first measurement of the flux of the rare hep neutrinos may be possible.
 Elastic neutrino-electron scattering is strongly forward peaked.
 In order to separate the solar neutrino signal from the isotropic background events (mainly due to low radioactivity), this directional correlation is exploited, although the angular resolution is limited by multiple scattering.
-The reconstruction algorithms first reconstruct the vertex from the PMT timing information and then the direction, by assuming a single Cherenkov cone originating from the reconstructed vertex.
-Reconstructing 7 MeV events in MEMPHYS seems not to be a problem, but decreasing this threshold would imply serious consideration of the PMT dark current rate as well as the laboratory and detector radioactivity level.
+The reconstruction algorithms first reconstruct the vertex from the PMT timing information and then the direction, by assuming a single Cerenkov cone originating from the reconstructed vertex.
+Reconstructing 7 MeV events in MEMPHYS seems not to be a problem, but decreasing this threshold would imply serious care of the PMT dark current rate as well as the laboratory and detector radioactivity level.

-With LENA, a large amount of neutrinos from Be (around ~ $5.4 \times 10^3$ /day, ~ $2.0 \times 10^6$ /year) would be detected.
-Depending on the signal to background ratio, this could provide a sensitivity to time variations in the Be neutrino flux of ~ 0.5% during one month of measuring time.
+With LENA, a large amount of neutrinos from 7Be (around ~ 5.4×10^3 /day, ~ 2.0×10^6 /year) would be detected.
+Depending on the signal to background ratio, this could provide a sensitivity to time variations in the 7Be neutrino flux of ~ 0.5% during one month of measuring time.
 Such a sensitivity can give unique information on helioseismology (pressure or temperature fluctuations in the center of the Sun) and on a possible magnetic moment interaction with a timely varying solar magnetic field.
-The pep neutrinos are expected to be recorded at a rate of 210/day (~ $7.7 \times 10^4$ /y).
+The pep neutrinos are expected to be recorded at a rate of 210/day (~ 7.7×10^4 /y).
 These events would provide a better understanding of the global solar neutrino luminosity, allowing to probe (due to their peculiar energy) the transition region of vacuum to matter-dominated neutrino oscillation.